ContextLogic Urges Stockholders to Vote FOR the Value Maximizing Transaction with Qoo10 TODAY

 Additional Information and Where to Find It

-In connection with the Asset Sale to the acquiring subsidiary designated by Qoo10 (the “Buyer”), the Company has filed with the Securities and Exchange Commission (the “SEC”), and has furnished to the Company’s stockholders, a definitive proxy statement, and other relevant documents pertaining to the transactions contemplated by the asset purchase agreement with Qoo10 and Qoo10 Inc. (the “Transactions”).
+In connection with the Asset Sale to the acquiring subsidiary designated by Qoo10 (the “Buyer”), the Company has filed with the SEC, and has furnished to the Company’s stockholders, a definitive proxy statement, and other relevant documents pertaining to the transactions contemplated by the asset purchase agreement with Qoo10 Inc. and Qoo10 (the “Transactions”).
 Stockholders of the Company are urged to read the definitive proxy statement and other relevant documents carefully and in their entirety because they contain important information about the Transactions.
-Stockholders of the Company may obtain the definitive proxy statement and other relevant documents filed with the SEC free of charge at the SEC’s website at http://www.sec.gov or by directing a request to ContextLogic Inc., One Sansome Street, 33rd Floor, San Francisco, California 94104, Attention: Ralph Fong.
+Stockholders of the Company may obtain the definitive proxy statement and other relevant documents filed with the SEC free of charge at the SEC’s website at www.sec.gov or by directing a request to ContextLogic Inc., One Sansome Street, 33rd Floor, San Francisco, California 94104, Attention: Ralph Fong.

 Forward Looking Statements